 Toggle: English / Spanish

 Most vulvar cancers begin in skin cells called squamous cells.
-Other vulvar cancers are:
+Other types of cancers found on the vulva are:

 Basal cell carcinoma